dapr/docs/concepts/service-invocation/README.md

 # Service Invocation

-Dapr-enabled apps can communicate with each other through well-known endpoints in the form of http or gRPC messages.

-Using the service invocation API, your microservice can find and reliably communicate with other microservices in your system.
+Using the service invocation API, your microservice can find and reliably communicate with other microservices in your system using standard protocols ([gRPC](https://grpc.io) or HTTP are currently supported).

 Below is a high level overview of how Dapr's service invocation system works.